envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

       :ref:`proxy proto <envoy_api_field_listener.FilterChain.use_proxy_proto>` or :ref:`x-forwarded-for
       <config_http_conn_man_headers_x-forwarded-for>`.

+%DOWNSTREAM_LOCAL_ADDRESS_WITHOUT_PORT%
+    Local address of the downstream connection.
+If the address is an IP address the output does *not* include port.
+If the original connection is redirected by iptables REDIRECT, this represents the original destination address restored using SO_ORIGINAL_DST socket option.

+%ORIGINAL_DST%
+    An alias for %DOWNSTREAM_LOCAL_ADDRESS_WITHOUT_PORT%.

 %PROTOCOL%
     The original protocol which is already added by Envoy as a :ref:`x-forwarded-proto <config_http_conn_man_headers_x-forwarded-proto>` request header.